Healthy Homes Assessment Kingsley-Chatham

 What are the reasons why Healthy Homes Compliance So Important?

-Around 1 in 3 households rent the property in New Zealand and Kingsley-Chatham, and research suggests that rental homes are more likely to be colder, older, are not as effective heating and tend to be of poorer quality than owner occupied properties.
+One in three households from New Zealand and Kingsley-Chatham, and research indicates that rental houses are more likely to be colder, older and are not as efficient heating, and generally are of lower quality than the houses of owners.

-Cold, damp and mouldy homes are associated with negative well-being results, specifically for illnesses such as colds and influenza, asthma, and cardiovascular issues.
-In addition, people who experience four or more key home quality issues often suffer from less satisfaction in their lives and lower mental health.
+Cold, damp and mouldy homes are linked to negative health outcomes, especially for illnesses such as colds and asthma, as well as heart diseases.
+Additionally, those who reported four or more major house quality problems often experience poor life satisfaction and lower psychological well-being.

-Improving the standard of Kingsley-Chatham rental property can help tenants enjoy better physical and mental health, and lessen the disruptions to their work, education and living due to diseases.
-Your investment will also be better safeguarded from mildew, mould and damp-related damage, which completed jobs in lower costs for maintenance in the long run.
+Improving the quality of Kingsley-Chatham rental property will allow tenants to enjoy improved mental and physical health and reduce the interruption to learning, work and daily life due to illness.
+Your investment will also be better secured from mildew, mould and damp-related damage, which results in lower costs for maintenance over the long term.

-The Healthy Homes Standard is a list of specific and minimum standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught Control within Kingsley-Chatham rental properties.
+The Healthy Homes Standard is a list of specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, as well Draught stopping in Kingsley-Chatham rental properties.

-Get started now and contact us about receiving a Kingsley-Chatham Healthy Home assessment on your rental property right now.
+Start now and call about getting a Kingsley-Chatham Healthy Home assessment on your rental property now.

 healthy homes assessment compliance